G'wed

 G'wed is a British television sitcom broadcast on ITV2 and its streaming service ITVX since 3 February 2024.
 The series features working-class Liverpudlian teenagers, tackling issues including grief, sex, diversity and class differences.

 G'wed was produced by Golden Path Productions and written by Liverpool native Danny Kenny.
-Hailed as a Scouse comedy, the title refers to Scouse dialect for "go ahead yeah".
+Hailed as a Scouse comedy, the title refers to Scouse dialect for "go ahead" / "yeah".

-The second series aired from 6 February 2025 with a third series confirmed.
+The second series was broadcast from 6 February 2025.
+The third series was broadcast from 8 June 2026.

 Plot

 The series follows teenagers from Liverpool as they go about their lives.
-Reece, who is often a mis-behaving teenager, but always surprises his loved ones and friends, from quoting Mother Teresa, John Steinbeck to his incredibly mature take on grief.
-Reece ends up on his last warning at school, meets another student, Christopher, who joins the school and Reece offers to 'take care' of the new boy.
+Reece, who is often a misbehaving teenager, but always surprises his loved ones and friends, from quoting Mother Teresa, John Steinbeck to his incredibly mature take on grief.
+Reece ends up on his last warning at school, meets another student, Christopher, who joins the school and Reece offers to "take care" of the new boy.
 The two students could not be any different but somehow become friends.